 Analysis domains could include one or more of the following: ballistics SLV, non-kinetic damage, cyber SLV, EW SLV, personnel survivability, and human terrain analysis algorithms.
-Analytical aspects of failure, healing and resilience would be also included.
-This capability will inform and leverage the architecture for Complex Domain Analysis and the Dense Urban Mega-City KCIs.

 Meeting these various needs necessitates (1) Adoption of computational pipelines that take advantage of current computing hardware to execute needed analysis at interactive rates.
 (2) Coupling this with effective visual representations that facilitate cognitive understanding (3) Employment of computational steering techniques to allow simulations to be focused on the relevant aspects of the simulation.
 (4) Employment of a multi-disciplinary, collaborative approach to encourage participation by relevant experts in a variety of disciplines.